EclipseUtilities/Eclipse/uilibDocumentation.md

 --[[
-text : <string> : Text that is displayed on the toggle. function : <function> : The script that is ran upon the user clicking the toggle state : <boolvalue> : Activates every time the toggle is clicked, returns whether the toggle is set to true or false ]]
+text : <string> : Text that is displayed on the toggle. function : <function> : The script that is ran upon the user clicking the toggle. state : <boolvalue> : Activates every time the toggle is clicked, returns whether the toggle is set to true or false.
+]]
 ```